 If you like, it is also possible, and desirable even, to allow your community to come together, to discuss and share things.
 This takes us above and beyond the purchase or use of a product.
 Create places where people can hold exchanges, whether virtual or not.

 For example, the company Velo Cult is not limited to selling bicycles.
-On the contrary, their desire is to grow, to house a museum, coffee bars and to host events.
-This allows their community to meet around their shared passion.
+On the contrary, their desire is to grow, to house a museum, coffee bars, and to host events.
+This allows the community to meet around their shared passion.

 Therefore, if you want to succeed, it is essential to take care of your customers by establishing a warm relationship with them.